Game Design: How Did We Do It for Heroes?

 One important time element in prophecy is the three-and-a-half symbol.
 It occurs as three-and-a-half days, months, or years of symbolic time.

 “For three and a half days,” people “will gaze at their dead bodies” (Revelation 11:9, ESV).
-“But after the three and a half days, a breath of life from God entered them” (verse 11).
+“But after the three and a half days, a breath of life from God entered them” (verse 11, ESV).

 Similarly, the Revelation effect halves the match time if you answer all 12 questions correctly.

-The Most Rewarding Part in This Game Design Process
+The Most Rewarding Part of This Game Design Process

 According to Sam, “there are two reactions that are absolutely fantastic.”